kongfy/emacs.d/README.md

 | ------------- | ------------- |
 | [jedi](https://github.com/tkf/emacs-jedi) | - |

-virtualenv tip:

-Put a .dir-locals.el in the project's root directory with something like:
+Tip for playing with virtualenv : Put a .dir-locals.el in the project's root directory with something like:

 ```el
 ((python-mode . ((python-shell-virtualenv-path . "/path/to/my/venv/"))))